What is the Deglobalization Trend? (vs Globalization)

 But how do you develop your own email systems to do what email marketing agencies do?

-You can build your own email marketing agency by sending email communications to a list of customers and or non-customers.
-An agency sends promotional emails, usually an advertisement about the company or organization's products or services with a call to action.
+You can start email marketing by sending email communications to a list of customers and or non-customers.
+An email marketer sends promotional emails, usually an advertisement about products or services to a list of email customers that is owned by the company.

 After all, email is one of the most profitable marketing methods available.
 This is largely because the cost is relatively low and the people you are communicating with are usually your customers - who already know you, like you and trust you.